 There’s also reindeer heart on the menu.
 This time I refrained from doing as the Scandinavians do!

 The girls indulged in some much-needed pasta and quaffed apple juice from a wine glass.
 The restaurant is only one part that draws the crowds, it also has two cocktail bars, a dance floor and small theatre in the basement.
 Clearly one not to miss!

 When it’s time to fika (Sweden’s coffee break) probably the most instagrammed café in Gamla Stan needs to be on your list.
 Colourful Chokladkoppen sits in the middle of the charming main square in the old town.
 Right next door is it’s equally colourful sister café KaffeKoppen.

 You can expect coffee galore along with sweet treats and their famed hot chocolate.
 We partook fully in the Swedish tradition with coffee, hot chocolate and a kanelbulle (cinnamon roll).
 The sweetly spiced doughy goodness was a real joy.

 Fika is a Swedish tradition everyone must try and what better way than in a cosy little café.

 If you want to splash the cash on one dinner in Stockholm, make it Gastrologik in the exclusive area of Östermalm.
 This one Michelin star restaurant is known for its innovative take on Scandinavian cuisine.
 We were blown away by our dinner: creative, delicious, beautiful and inimitable.
 Jacob Holmström and Anton Bjuhr really know how to tantalise your taste buds and your senses.
-You’ll be able to read my full review soon.
+You can read more about it here.

 A Stockholm institution with a culinary history that spans over a 100 years resides in Stureplan a public square in Stockholm.
 The classic brasserie with white linen tablecloths and uniformed waiters serves French bistro classics and a few Swedish ones, but seafood and shellfish is their speciality.